-- Enter the server name where the COBOL copybooks reside and, if not using anonymous access, enter a username and password to access the machine. - Click Next.
+- Enter the server name where the Tuxedo workstation resides and, if not using anonymous access, enter a username and password to access the machine. - Click Next.
 The machine is accessed and the directory structure displayed, enabling you to browse to the files to be transferred.

-You access the OS/390 machine at the high-level qualifier for the user name.
-To change the high-level qualifier, enter the name of the high-level qualifier in the Directory name field and click the Chg Root Dir button.
+To change the root directory, enter the name of the root directory in the Directory name field and click Chg Root Dir.

-- Navigate to the location where the files reside and select the files to be transferred and the transfer method (Text or Binary) - Click Next.
+- 7. Click Next.
 A summary screen is displayed with details of what is going to be transferred. - Click Finish to start the transfer.
 The Select window is redisplayed with the list of transferred files.

-10. Select the files you want to use in the import and click OK.
+Select the files you want to use in the import and click OK.